 International Human Rights Law - Master Programme

-The Master of Laws in International Human Rights Law in Lund was one of the first LLM programmes established specifically to provide for the academic mastery of an increasingly complex area: the international law of human rights.
+The LL.M. in International Human Rights Law has been offered by the Faculty of Law for more than 30 years.
+As such it was one of the first LL.M. programmes in the world established specifically to provide for the academic mastery of an increasingly influential and complex area of international law.

 English language requirements